zyrafal/uad-debt-contracts-prototyping/README.md

 TODO (Steve):
 - Assuming you can change comparisonToken, change the 1000000 values so that regardless of what token is used it will work i.e. USDC has 6 decimals which is an exception - default is 18.
-- Replace MockStabilitasToken with the real dollar token once its built
+- Replace MockDollarToken with the real dollar token once its built
 - Go to ExcessDollarsDistributor and replace the 3 addresses with the right addresses.
 These should really be pulled from config